Cling to the main vine, not the

-A great way to involve and have students collaborate is to put them in groups of 3 and have them compete for 20 or so questions as a summary or review of a topic just taught or perhaps to find reserve these for "last period Fridays" when students are often a bit over school for that week.
-My style of questions for these sessions is multichoice and each targets a skill, knowledge or
+A great way to involve and have students collaborate is to put them in groups of 3 (or 4 or 5) and have them compete for 20 or so questions as a summary or review of a topic just taught or perhaps fun!
+I reserve these for "last period Fridays" when students are often a bit over school for that week.
+My style of questions for these sessions is usually multichoice and each targets a skill,

 1. What is 2 thirds plus 3 quarters?